tnhu/jsface/README.md

 (I'm using [QUnit](https://github.com/jquery/qunit)).
 Take a look on them if you can't find the thing you need in this short readme.

-Comments and feedbacks please go to [jsFace Group](http://groups.google.com/group/jsface).
+Question, comments, feedbacks please go to [jsFace Group](http://groups.google.com/group/jsface).